vagonbar/gr-gwn3/libgwn/docs/StopAndWaitFSM.md

 ## The Stop and Wait QA test

 QA stands for Quality Assurance; it is usually a program to test a function or component of an application, or the application as a whole.
 This GWN Stop and Wait immplementation can be tested by running the program `qa_stop_wait_send.py`.
+To test the ACK block, please use `qa_stop_wait_ack.py`.

 ## The Stop and Wait flowgraph

-To do.
+Two example flowgraphs are provided n the `examples` directory to show this Stop and Wait protocol in action:

+- `stop_wait_send.grc` shows the whole protocol, send and ACK blocks.
+- `stop_wait_ack.grc` shows only the ACK block

+In these blocks, the `debug` parameter can be set to True for more explicit messages.